numpy/numpy-tutorials/content/tutorial-deep-reinforcement-learning-with-pong-from-pixels.md

 +++ {"id": "k7UEY24ACQVp"}

-1. First, First, you should install OpenAI Gym (using `pip install gym[atari]` - this package is currently not available on conda), and import NumPy, Gym and the necessary modules:
+1. First, you should install OpenAI Gym (using `pip install gym[atari]` - this package is currently not available on conda), and import NumPy, Gym and the necessary modules:

 ```{code-cell} ipython3
 :id: 7cWZsoNtKbFy